Is there a particular exchange rate required to be used for turnover thresholds and asset values?

 ECB annual exchange rates for EUR / GBP and EUR / USD conversions are available at the ECB's website.

-Foreign currency shall be converted into EUR using the average exchange rate of the reference year (data published by the European Central Bank are typically used).
+Foreign currency shall be converted into EUR according to the exchange rate of the currency in the previous year.
+The exchange rate is officially published by the National Bank of Ukraine as a basis for the appropriate calculations.

 While the HSR Act does not have codified rules regarding the use of exchange rates when determining whether the HSR Act’s thresholds have been met, the FTC has issued general guidance regarding foreign currency conversions.
 The FTC recommends that parties use the Interbank Exchange Rate and follow certain guidelines: